 Most insurance is accepted, including Medicare and Medicaid.
 For more information, please contact us at 919-938-7540.

 Before your loved one goes home, we’ll help them make a plan for long-term success.
-They may receive a referral to community resources such as Alliance Health, conveniently located at Johnston County Mental Health, next to our Smithfield hospital.
+They may receive a referral to community resources such as Alliance Health, conveniently located at Johnston County Public Health- Behavioral Health Division, next to our Smithfield hospital.
 Encourage your relative or friend to stick with their outpatient care plan so they can reach their potential.